Tkwatcher is a tcl based program for monitoring a system.

 - print command headers in the error messages

-- select individual lines from a command output stream using absolute
+- select individual lines from a command output stream using absolute positions, or a regular expression

 - perform and test calculations based on the input data